ekatek/char-classify/README.md

 p.save("sample", "example-run")
 ```

-... and, having done that, to run:
+To use the result, run:

 ```
 k = PhraseClassifier("sample", "example-run")